jellysuna/vlt-pomodoro/README.md

 - **Background Music (BGM) Control**: Users can enable or disable background music.
 - **Session Alerts**: An alert is triggered when the timer reaches zero.
 - **Fullscreen Mode**: Toggle fullscreen mode for a distraction-free experience.
+- **Session Statistics Tracking**: Users can view statistics of their completed Pomodoro and break sessions, including total time spent and session history.

 ## Technologies Used